 Founded in 2012 by Sumeet Mehta and Smita Deorah, LEAD School offers integrated curriculum and technology solutions to affordable private schools enabling them to impart better and advanced education.
 The company is currently partnering with over 800 affordable private schools, serving more than 3 lakh students in over 300 cities, including tier 2 to tier 4 cities and towns.

 LEAD School has developed its own high-quality learning content for students, teaching resources for teachers, technology integrations for schools to monitor the performance of students and a platform where parents can monitor their child’s academic performance.

 Speaking about the company and its mission, Sumeet Mehta, Co-founder and CEO, LEAD School, said,

-“We aim to democratize excellent learning by transforming schools in Tier 2-3-4 towns where the majority of Indian lives.
+“We aim to democratize excellent learning by transforming schools in Tier 2-3-4 towns where the majority of Indians live.
 Our belief is that every child, irrespective of their economic background or location of birth, should have access to an excellent education.
-Lead Schools partners with affordable private schools to transform them into centres of excellent learning through our Integrated System.”
+LEAD School partners with affordable private schools to transform them into centers of excellent learning through its Integrated System.”

 Mehta added that in the last 3 years, the company has seen rapid adoption by schools and class averages improvement from below 60% to above 70%.
 He said that the new funding will help them bring more innovation and reach more students and schools.